alwalsh3/CPL_OASIS_demo/README.md

 ```

 ### Copy new CPL_OASIS and compile
-Navigate to the location of the test coniguration CPL_OASIS:
+Navigate to the location of the test configuration CPL_OASIS:

 ```
 cd /nemo_5.0.1/tests/